kaievns/nikolay.rocks/pages/Random Thoughts/2017-09-04-adopting-styled.md

 ```

 Pause here for a second and consider the code above.
 It doesn't say: _"well it's
-a pair of <button /> tags with a className *green-button* which is composed of
+a pair of BUTTON tags with a className *green-button* which is composed of
 two tachions green-bg and white-fg"_.
 All it says is that it's a `button` _component_
 that has a green background and white text.
 See the difference?
 If tomorrow
 someone says: _"we need another button, just like this one, but red"_, you do